rsdoiel/antenna/archives/2025/journalism_2025.20.md

 date: 2025-05-22, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 22 at 9:20 p.m.</em>
 For over half a decade, Tacos 1986 has been serving up Tijuana-style tacos to the Westwood community.
-Nestled on the corner between Kinross and Glendon, about a mile&#8217;s walk from Bruin Plaza, Tacos 1986 offers an array of Mexican food, including their signature tacos, from 8 a.m.

 <br>